 This course will examine and build the skills of critical thinking.
 Students will be strengthening the ability to interpret, analyze, and evaluate ideas and arguments.
-The issues that will be examined center on academic and social proposals and practices.
-Students will discuss and provide analyses of some of the current value conflicts and moral dilemmas in education using a case study approach.
+The issues that will be examined center on academic, organizational and social proposals and practices.
+Students will discuss and provide analyses of some of the current value conflicts and moral dilemmas in organizations using a case study approach.

-GED 735 Administering Educational Technology
+GED 735 Technology 3 Credits

-This course prepares schools to be technology leaders.
-The organization, design, and evaluation of technology systems for educational settings will be presented.
-An analysis of district-wide and school-curriculum needs, personnel roles, and services will be conducted through the use of case studies.
+This course prepares technology leaders.
+The organization, design, and evaluation of technology systems for learning environments settings will be presented.
+An analysis of needs, personnel roles, and services will be conducted through the use of case studies.
 Budgets, physical facilities, and in-service activities will be examined and the problems of implementing technology systems will be explored.
 In addition, students will study a wide range of software packages to determine instructional and administrative efficacy and will be required to write documentation and evaluation reports on the packages studied.
-The administration of educational technology programs in urban school districts will be emphasized.
-This course will develop students who know how to access resources to maintain emergent technological literacy.
+The administration of learning technology programs in urban school districts will be emphasized.
+This course will develop learners who know how to access resources to maintain emergent technological literacy.
 Each student will design a project as part of this class.

-GED 740 Managing Educational Change and Innovation
+GED 740 Innovation 3 Credits

 This course develops an awareness and understanding of the dynamics of planned change.
-Theoretical frameworks from social psychology are utilized to aid students in improving their ability to understand leadership responsibility.
+Theoretical frameworks from social psychology are utilized to aid learners in improving their ability to understand leadership responsibility.
 Various concepts of managing change and the process of change are considered.
 Managerial methods such as continuous quality management, site-based management, total quality management, and strategies for adapting principles from them to the schools and the classroom are discussed.
 In addition, an analysis is made of teacher and supervisory roles in creating instructional change.
 Techniques for evaluating instructional change are discussed along with strategies for improving human relations and communications in the change process.
-This course incorporates, where appropriate, the Common Core Curriculum Content Standards and the New Jersey Professional Standards for School Leaders.
+This course incorporates, where appropriate, the Common Core Curriculum Content Standards and the New Jersey Professional Standards for School Leaders and other best practices.

-GED 745 Continuous School Improvement
+GED 745 Continuous Improvement

-This course will explain the importance of continuous school improvement using data-driven information to make accurate decisions for a learning community.
-Specifically, decision-making theory and reflective practice, data-driven assessment models and tools, organizational culture, and leadership styles will be examined to understand their interrelated relationships and effect on learning, teaching, and overall student growth.
+This course will explain the importance of continuous organizational improvement using data-driven information to make accurate decisions.
+Specifically, decision-making theory and reflective practice, data-driven assessment models and tools, organizational culture, and leadership styles will be examined to understand their interrelated relationships and effect on learning, productivity, teaching, and overall organizational and individual growth.

-GED 750 Human Resources management/Advanced School Law Seminar
+GED 750 Human Resources / Law seminar:

-With today's diverse workforce it is important for all educational leaders to be actively involved in key human resource decisions and have knowledge of federal and state laws affecting the rights, privileges, and duties of administers, teachers, pupils, and citizens.
-This course will focus on the processes of acquiring highly qualified personnel, their development, performance management, career development, and how this impacts the success of the organization, as well as the structural organization of a government body and collective bargaining.
+With today's diverse workforce it is important for all organizational leaders to be actively involved in key human resource decisions and have knowledge of federal and state laws affecting the rights, privileges, and duties of all within an organization.
+This course will focus on the processes of acquiring highly qualified personnel, their development, performance management, career development, and how this impacts the success of the organization, as well as the structural organization of a government body.